deshaw/pjrmi/TECHNICAL.md

 machines.

 This is implemented using worker threads in both the Java and Python processes.
-However, while there exist multiple actual threads in action during a callback, there is only one _logical_ thread in play.
+However, while there are multiple actual threads in action during a callback, there is only one _logical_ thread in play.
 Similar to how one function calling another, within either Java or Python, only happens in a single thread, the callbacks only operate within a single logic thread of operation.
 That this